ucoders/CSC201/docs/content/Week_02_Solution.md

 *   **[C-4.36]** Describe an efficient algorithm for finding the ten largest elements in an array of size `n`.
 What is the running time of your algorithm?

 **Hint:** Note that 10 is a constant!
 **Solution:** Since 10 is a constant, we can solve this problem for any size array in $O(n)$ time.
 We can begin by looping to find the largeste lement, and then record the index of that element in an auxiliary array of size 10.
-Then we find the next largest element with another loop, makings ure to ignore the previously found element, and recording the index oft he second largest element.
+Then we find the next largest element with another loop, making sure to ignore the previously found element, and recording the index of the second largest element.
 Each such loop requires $O(n)$ time; the time to check if an index has already been used can be done in $O(1)$ time as there are $O(1)$ entries in the auxiliary array.
 Therefore the overall time is $O(10*n)$​ which is $O(n)$.